3DRO: Lidar-level SE(3) Direct Radar Odometry Using a 2D Imaging Radar and a Gyroscope: Experiments

 \section{Experiments}

 We evaluate 3DRO on the Boreas-RT dataset~\cite{lisus2026boreasrt}, which contains around \SI{650}{\kilo\meter} of data collected with an automotive platform in Southern Ontario, Canada.
 The dataset consists of 60 sequences repeatedly collected over 9 different routes.
 The sensor suite includes a Navtech RAS6 imaging radar, a 6-\ac{dof} Silicon Sensing DMU41 IMU, and a Velodyne Alpha Prime lidar.
 The ground truth is obtained using a high-precision Applanix RTK-GNSS-INS system.
 We compute the KITTI odometry metrics with the dataset-provided evaluation scripts for both SE(3) and SE(2) odometry.
-The calibration of $\kappa$ is obtained using a single sequence that is \texttt{2024-12-03-12-54} from the \texttt{suburbs} route type.
+The calibration of $\kappa$ is obtained using a single sequence (\texttt{2024-12-03-12-54}) from the \texttt{suburbs} route type.
+Our implementation is available at \url{https://github.com/utiasASRL/dro}.